JRim3/JRim3/README.md

-- 👋 Hi, I’m @JRim3
+- Hi, I’m @JRim3
-- 👀 I’m interested in Embedded Systems
+- I’m interested in Physics
-- 🌱 I’m currently learning C
+- I’m currently learning Rust
+- I know Python and a little C

 <!---
 JRim3/JRim3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.